-An Ice Cream Soda is a foamy, non-alcoholic drink made with ice cream that ends up as a fizzy slurry drink.
-The foaminess is a result of the ice cream interacting with the soda water.
-You don’t mix either of them to make a harmonious blend, instead, you want a contrast in tastes and textures….
+An ice cream soda is a foamy, non-alcoholic drink made with ice cream that ends up as a fizzy slurry drink.
+The foaminess is a result of the ice cream interacting with soda water.
+You don’t mix either of them to make a harmonious blend, instead, you want a contrast in tastes and textures.
+There…

 Orange à la Norvegienne is a French dessert, reminiscent of a Baked Alaska.
 It is made of oranges stuffed with ice cream.
 You chill the oranges till they are very cold.
 Meanwhile, you make a meringue from egg whites and sugar.
 You cut open the oranges around the tops and scoop out all the pulp,…